johnjenkins/adg-components/README.md

 # ADG Combobox: A Searchable Single/Multi Select Dropdown

-An initiative of the [«Accessibility Developer Guide»](https://www.accessibility-developer-guide.com/) community to provide a **truly accessible** reusable **select dropdown** with the following features:
+An initiative of the [«Accessibility Developer Guide»](https://www.accessibility-developer-guide.com/) (ADG) community to provide a **truly accessible** reusable **select dropdown** with the following features:

 - It is **searchable** 🔍
 - It handles both ✅ **single** and ✅✅✅ **multi** selection
 - ~~Options can be loaded **async** 🧩~~ (not yet)
 - It is 100% **accessible** ♿️, based on [WCAG 2.1](https://www.w3.org/TR/WCAG21/)

-It is based on HTML form controls, with which we prove that **accessibility is simple** by relying on rock-solid browser standard behaviour, instead of reinventing the wheel with the (up to this day) fragmentarily supported [ARIA Standard](https://www.w3.org/WAI/standards-guidelines/aria/).
+It is based on HTML form controls, which proves that **accessibility is simple** by relying on rock-solid browser standard behaviour.
+For more info, see [ADG: Widgets simply working for all](https://www.accessibility-developer-guide.com/knowledge/semantics/widgets/).

 ## Usage